diamondalexander/donut-ipsum/README.md

 1. Go to the Terminal
 2. Create or navigate to the directory where you would like to install this folder
 3. Type `git clone https://github.com/diamondalexander/donut-ipsum.git` into that folder
+4. Then, type `cd donut-ipsum' and then 'npm install`
-4. You should be good to go!
+5. Type `node app.js` and you should be good to go!

 ## Enjoy!